 A primarily francophone Jewish poet and writer of Romanian origin, Fondane became known as a critic, poet and dramaturge in Romania before leaving Bucharest for France in 1923.In Paris, he mixed with the AVANT-GARDES of the 1920s both as a poet and as a critic and philosopher of cinema.
 An admirer of RENÉ CLAIR and MAN RAY, he emphasised the liberating and transgressive possibilities of silent cinema and became first a scriptwriter and then a director, shooting the avant-garde film Tararira in Argentina in 1936.
 He became close to the DADAISTS, the Grand Jeu group (Roger Gilbert Lecomte, René Daumal) and dissident SURREALISTS.
 He also represented the Romanian AVANT-GARDE in Paris with the magazine Intégral and wrote a remarkable essay on CONSTANTIN BRANCUSI’s sculpture in 1929.

-From 1929, Fondane became a spokesperson for the philosophy of Leon Shestov, promoting it to a wide audience in his column ‘La philosophie vivante’ in the Cahiers du Sud and in La Conscience malheureuse (1936).
+From 1929, Fondane became a spokesperson for the philosophy of Leon Shestov, promoting it to a wide audience in his column ‘La philosophie vivante’ [‘Living Philosophy’] in the Cahiers du Sud and in La Conscience malheureuse [The Unhappy Consciousness] (1936).
 In this essay, Fondane re-affirmed the radical antagonism posited by Shestov between the logos and existence, between Athens and Jerusalem.
 He became one of the most respected representatives of the existential philosophy which preceded Jean-Paul Sartre’s existentialism.
-His philosophical dialogue with HUSSERL, HEIDEGGER, Jacques Maritain, Jean Wahl, Albert Camus and Rachel Bespaloff is fundamental for understanding the stakes of these later debates.
+His philosophical dialogue with EDMUND HUSSERL, MARTIN HEIDEGGER, Jacques Maritain, Jean Wahl, Albert Camus and Rachel Bespaloff is fundamental for understanding the stakes of these later debates.
 An adversary to Husserlian phenomenology, he asserted the rights of the individual and drew on Pascal, NIETZSCHE and Kierkegaard.
 His interdisciplinary body of work (cinema, poetry, theatre, philosophy, criticism) expressed a cry of revolt against the excesses of rationalism and all forms of negation of the individual.
 His essays on history converge with themes considered by WALTER BENJAMIN and T. W. ADORNO.
-His last essay, Le Lundi existentiel et le Dimanche de l’histoire [Existential Monday and the Sunday of History], a veritable philosophical testament, commissioned by Jean Grenier and finished a few days before his arrest, approaches the ‘catastrophic’ consequences of Shestov’s philosophy for the theory of history.
+His last essay, ‘Le Lundi existentiel et le Dimanche de l’histoire’ [‘Existential Monday and the Sunday of History’], a veritable philosophical testament, commissioned by Jean Grenier and finished a few days before his arrest, approaches the ‘catastrophic’ consequences of Shestov’s philosophy for the theory of history.

 In his long poems Ulysses (1933), Titanic (1938) and L’Exode (pub.
 1965).
 Fondane tackles themes of rupture, forgetting, exile and catastrophe, often interwoven with traditional Jewish motifs.
 He was one of the first to apply Shestovian philosophy to literary and poetic criticism, in Rimbaud le voyou [Rimbaud the rogue] (1933), Faux Traité d’esthétique [False Aesthetic Trewaty] (1938) and in his posthumous work Baudelaire et l’expérience du gouffre [Baudelaire and the Experience of the Abyss] (1947), which develops an anti-platonic aesthetic, certain aspects of which invite comparison with the poetics of Yves Bonnefoy.
 He was arrested in Paris on the 7th of March 1944 and deported to Auschwitz, where he died on the 2nd or 3rd of October.